hipay/hipay-docs/hipay-enterprise-sdk-android/04-Installation-and-configuration.md

 ## Credentials

-Get a valid HiPay Fullservice API username and password.
+Get a valid HiPay Enterprise API username and password.
 If you don't have any, please refer to the [Prerequisites and recommendations](#prerequisites-and-recommendations) section.

 ## Setting up the configuration